 - Death of the covered employee

 While COBRA can serve as a safety net in these situations, it tends to be much more expensive than a regular health insurance plan.
-This is because the recipient is responsible for paying 100% of the costs of the health plan, whereas the employer likely covered a portion of the costs before the employee's qualifying event.
+This is because the recipient is responsible for paying 100% of the costs of the health plan, whereas the employer likely covered a portion of the costs before the qualifying event.
 The COBRA recipient is also responsible for a 2% administrative charge.